Deepakkumar7774/E-Commerce-Project-Analysis/README.md

 Interactive Filtering: Slicers based on segments for dynamic data exploration.

+**🛠️ Tools and Technologies Used**

+Power BI: For creating interactive data visualizations and dashboards.

+Microsoft Excel: For data preprocessing, data cleaning and initial analysis.

+DAX (Data Analysis Expressions): For creating measures and calculated columns in Power BI

 **📈 Visualization Details**

 📊 KPI 1: Top 10 Revenue-Generating Countries